adaltas/node-hbase/doc/row.md

 -   start: timestamp indicating the minimal version date
 -   end: timestamp indicating the maximal version date
 -   v: maximum number of returned versions

+Note: In our current release of HBase (0.98) the "v" option only work if a column is provided.

 Callback is required and receive two arguments, an error object if any and the column value.